Translation Trends for 2025: Alternative to DeepL

 Founded in 2017, DeepL quickly became renowned for its high-precision translations using its independently developed neural network technology.

-Since 2017, DeepL has continuously expanded the language pairs it supports and optimized its translation algorithms.
-At the same time, it has developed an adaptive language model that can provide more nuanced translation results.
+Since 2017, DeepL has continuously expanded its supported language pairs and optimized its translation algorithms.
+Additionally, it has developed an adaptive language model that provides more nuanced translation results.

 To improve translation quality in specific professional fields, DeepL has conducted targeted optimizations in the legal, financial, technical, and medical domains, making its translation results more precise in terms of terminology accuracy and domain adaptability.